Master of Arts in Strategic Communication and Leadership Program Features

 - Contingent Leadership—Students will learn to identify and practice various leadership styles and understand their appropriate applications in various contexts.
 (Primary course: Foundations of Leadership)

 - Conflict Resolution/Negotiation—Students will learn to handle complaints, settle disputes, resolve grievances, and bring others together to reconcile differences.
-(Primary course: Foundations of Leadership; Global and Intercultural Communication; Professional and Organizational Ethics)
+(Primary courses: Foundations of Leadership; Global and Intercultural Communication; Professional and Organizational Ethics)

 - Diversity—Students will learn the challenges, advantages, and best practices for leading in an ever-changing and increasingly diverse environment.
 (Primary course: Global and Intercultural Communication)